ashuppal/ashuppal.github.io/class-01.md

 Finding blocks of meaningful code is significantly easier than searching through endless divs with or without semantic or namespaced classes
 Suggests to the developer the type of data that will be populated Semantic naming mirrors proper custom element/component naming

+   ## Things I want to know more about
+  Learn website design in depth.